Open-Attestation/open-attestation-cli/README.md

 #### Nominating the change of owner

-The `title-escrow nominate-change-owner` command helps the owner of the transferable record nominate a new owner.
+With the `title-escrow nominate-change-owner` command, the owner of the transferable record can nominate a new owner.

 >**Important:** This command will fail if you are not the owner of the transferable record.